m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 T1 holds the mutex and is executing on one CPU.
 T2 and T3 are blocked.
 T4 is executing on another CPU and wishes to lock the mutex.

-The normal behaviour would be to place T4 on the queue associated with the mutex.
+The normal behavior would be to place T4 on the queue associated with the mutex.
 However, on a multiprocessor system where things can happen in parallel, it may be the case that is the time T4 is placed on the queue, T1 has released the mutex.

 If the critical section is very short, the more efficient case for T4 is not to block, but just to spin (trying to acquire the mutex in a loop).
 If the critical section is long, it makes more sense to block (that is, be placed on a queue and retrieved at some later point in time).
 This is because it takes CPU cycles to spin, and we don't want to burn through cycles for a long time.